ahmed-kamal2004/drasi-core/examples/lib/with-mqtt-source/design.md

 This approach gives the users the freedom to use any names for the topic entities, as long as they are following the structure they specified

-One limitation I can think of, is that user needs to specify that hierarchy model, and then this model needs to be known by the middleware for mapping.
+One limitation I can think of, is that user needs to specify this hierarchy model as config, and then this model needs to be known by the middleware for mapping.

 ##### Using seperator
 In this approach, a seperator or regex can pre specified by the user as config